Understanding revenue recognition for Fixed Fee projects

 • Enterprise

-Revenue recognition, a core accounting principle, guides how companies record their earnings over a particular period, regardless of when they receive as payment.
+Revenue recognition, a core accounting principle, guides how companies record their earnings over a particular period, regardless of when they receive payment.
 This is part of the accrual accounting method, which prioritizes recording revenue when it’s earned.

 To properly apply this principle, careful project planning and budgeting are essential.
 By monitoring the time spent on a project, a company can gradually record revenue in line with project advancement.
-This method ensures the recorded revenue corresponds accurately with the services delivered, providing a true representation of the company’s performance.
+This method ensures that recorded revenue corresponds accurately with the services delivered, providing a true representation of the company’s performance.

 Rocketlane offers multiple methods for recognising revenue, making it easy to keep track of finances.
+You have the flexibility to set up revenue recognition for all projects or allow project owners to choose a specific revenue recognition method when creating a project.

 Let's break down the definitions used in the revenue recognition calculations: